 Coping with Withdrawal Symptoms

 - Relaxation time or hobbies: Making time to relax in the midst of everyday life can be hard, but it is absolutely necessary for maintaining recovery.
-Many who are suffering from withdrawal from Suboxone, or other opioids, may struggle with relaxing in a healthy way, but finding any appealing hobby (writing, art, crafts, etc.) can be very helpful in managing withdrawal symptoms.
+Many who are suffering from withdrawal from Suboxone, or other opioids, may struggle with relaxing in a healthy way, but finding any appealing hobby (writing, art, crafts, etc.) can help you to avoid relapsing back to substance use.